-15 Barts and The London Queen Mary's School of Medicine and Dentistry Gynaecological cancers Urological cancers Skin cancers Head and neck cancers Brain and central nervous system cancers Haematological cancers Sarcomas Childhood cancers End of life care in the community Describe palliative and end of life care in the community Describe capacity and consent in end of life decision making.
+15 d The London of of Medicine and Dentistry Gynaecological cancers Urological cancers Skin cancers Head and neck cancers Brain and central nervous system cancers Haematological cancers Sarcomas Childhood cancers End of life care in the community Describe palliative and end of life care in the community Describe capacity and consent in end of life decision making.
 Explain the principles of palliative care.
 Discuss advance directives and engaging patients and families in planning for end of life.
 Describe the role of the multidisciplinary team in palliative care.